Give a project plan presentation (expert senior-level tips)

 How to Create a Project Plan

-- Executive summary (company description, product & services, marketing plan, funding request, and so on).
+- Executive summary: company description, product & services, marketing plan, funding request, etc.

 - Background: history/problem/opportunity, requirements, suggested solution.

 - Proposal: budget, scopes, resources, vision and goals, deliverables, reporting, risks, timeframe, implication, success criteria, authorization.

 The pivotal part of your project plan ppt is to create a scope statement slide.
 In layman’s words, it is a potential or actual work agreement between you and the investor/client.
 Thus, this outline keeps everybody on the same plan page.
 It has to include objectives, deliverables, exclusions, constraints, assumptions, and milestones.